 Councils volunteer to participate in the programme and can control the rate at which families arrive.
 In Devon, councils are aiming to house families in private rented properties that the landlord has offered or agreed to rent to refugee families.
 Refugee families do not get any preferential treatment for housing.

 In Devon, the city and district councils are responsible for housing.
 Each council has taken its own decision about how many families it is aiming to house.
-These are the pledges and progress at
+This is our progress at August 2020:

 Devon has formed a partnership to help families to settle in and lead independent, safe and productive lives.
 This includes professionals from the NHS, education and social care who make sure that local services will be able to meet refugees’ needs.
 Community and voluntary organisations are taking the lead in helping families get to know the local area and UK culture, make contact with faith and support groups, learn English and where possible get into work.